-The fiscal 2021 employer contribution rates are all based upon actuarial valuations performed at June 30, 2018.
-The net employer contribution rates (expressed as a percent of covered payroll) for fiscal year 2021 are 5.49% for State employees, 23.31% for State Police, and 2.93% for members of the Board of Education plan.
-There is no fiscal 2021 required contribution to the Judges and Legislators plans due to their funded status.
-The State's contribution for retired teachers is expressed as a dollar amount and not as a percent of payroll; however, there will be no contribution to this plan for fiscal year 2021.
+The fiscal 2022 employer contribution rates are all based upon actuarial valuations performed at June 30, 2019.
+The net employer contribution rates (expressed as a percent of covered payroll) for fiscal year 2022 are 5.28% for State employees, 23.27% for State Police, and 3.50% for members of the Board of Education plan.
+There is no fiscal 2022 required contribution to the Judges and Legislators plans due to their funded status.
+The State's contribution for retired teachers is expressed as a dollar amount and not as a percent of payroll; however, there will be no contribution to this plan for fiscal year 2022.

 Future health care inflation experience and the assumed rate of return are key variables that could have a major impact on future employer contributions to the System.
-Trustees of the System, after consultation with the System's actuaries, will continue to carefully monitor this and other actuarial assumptions, and make adjustments in future valuations, as appropriate.
+Trustees of the System, after consultation with the System's actuaries, will continue to carefully monitor this and other actuarial assumptions and make adjustments to future valuations as appropriate.